Certificate of Qualification 307A

 -

-Measure, cut, thread, bend and install metal, plastic and fibreglass pipes, valves and fittings
+Measure, cut, thread, bend, and install metal, plastic, and fiberglass pipes, valves, and fittings.

 -

-Cut openings in walls and floors to accommodate pipes & pipe fittings
+Create openings in walls and floors to accommodate pipes and pipe fittings.

 -